mihcaoj/cognitus/README.md

 docker-compose down -v
 ```

-Note: To test out the functionalities, you can open up two or more browser windows side to side and try inputting text in one or the other
+Note: To test out the functionalities, you can open up two or more browser windows side to side and try inputting text in one or the other.

 ## Local development setup